Back to blog

 Quadrant 1: Trusted and Flexible — the preferred zone

 Mistral occupies this quadrant for organizations with European data residency requirements.
-Their European operating model and sovereign cloud options address the compliance requirements that US-based hyperscalers cannot fully meet.
+Their European operating model and sovereign cloud options address compliance requirements that US-based hyperscalers cannot fully meet.

 Meta's Llama models and Cohere occupy this quadrant when deployment flexibility is the primary constraint.
-Open-source models with enterprise support agreements provide flexibility, but the trust evaluation depends on the specific deployment architecture and support model.
+Open-source models with enterprise support agreements provide flexibility, but the trust evaluation depends on your specific deployment architecture and support model.

 Quadrant 2: Trusted but Captured — acceptable risk with known constraints